uviclibraries/figma-intro/home-page.md

    - **Width:** 481
    - **Height:** 722<br>
 <img src="images/center-img-dim.png" style="width:250px">
-7. If the image seems to disappear, but if you zoom out, you may find it near the top left of your Figma file.
+7. If the image seems to disappear: zoom out and you will likely find it near the top left of your Figma file.
 Manually drag it back to center it within the Home frame.

    <button onclick="toggle('gif5')">Show/Hide Animation</button>
     <div id="gif5">